• You can download sample spectra from the SIRIUS website.

 SIRIUS API specification.

-Since there are so many endpoints, the start may be a bit overwhelming.
-The following will help you to get an overview and make the best use of the API.
+Because there are so many endpoints, getting started can be a bit overwhelming.
+The following explanations will help you get an overview and get the most out of the API.

 Hello world structure candidates (your first tiny example)

-First of all: remember that the API supports multiple SIRIUS projects.
-That is why you always need to specify the projectId if you want to query a feature.
+First of all, remember that the API supports multiple SIRIUS projects.
+Therefore, you must always specify the projectId when you want to query a feature.

-Say you want to get the structure hits for the feature with name “InterestingCompound12”.
+Say you want to get the structure hits for the feature with named InterestingCompound12.
 You need to do the following.
-(Note: This can be directly performed via the swagger ui at http://localhost:8080/.
+(Note: This can be done directly from the Swagger UI at http://localhost:8080/.
 Please remember to change the commands matching to your query IDs.)

 [